opnsense/docs/source/manual/how-tos/wireguard-client.rst

     ====================== ====================================================================================================
      **[Interface]**
      **Address**            *Refers to the IP(s) specified as Allowed IPs in the Peer configuration on OPNsense.
 For example, 10.10.10.2/32*
-     **PublicKey**          *Refers to the public key that (along with a private key) needs to be manually or automatically generated on the client.
-The public key must then be copied into the Peer configuration on OPNsense for the relevant client peer - see Step 3*
+     **PrivateKey**         *Refers to the private key that (along with a public key) needs to be manually or automatically generated on the client.
+The corresponding public key must then be copied into the Peer configuration on OPNsense for the relevant client peer - see Step 3*
      **DNS**                *Refers to the DNS servers that the client should use for the tunnel - see note below*

      **[Peer]**